aziztitu/football-match-predictor/README.md

 As you can see, it was not too bad for the first run.
 We have around 65% accuracy with Logistic Regression, and Random Forest, whereas 60% with Naive Bayes.

-After playing around with it for a while I found that adding 'Home Shots', and 'Away Shots' back actually helped increase the accuracy to around 70%.
+After playing around with it for a while I found that adding 'Home Shots', and 'Away Shots' back actually helped increase the accuracy a little bit.

-After a lot of tweakings, here are the final results:
+After a lot of tweaking, here are the final results:

 ```
 Logistic Regression one vs All Classifier